-Syracuse University Institute for Security Policy and Law (SPL) is a multidisciplinary, university-based center for the study of national and international security and counterterrorism.
+Syracuse University Institute for Security Policy and Law (SPL) is a multidisciplinary, university-based center for the study of national and international security.
 The Institute offers certificates of advanced study, conducts incisive research on security topics, and provides timely policy analysis.

 Headquartered in the Syracuse University College of Law, SPL is a collaboration among the College of Law, the Maxwell School of Citizenship and Public Affairs, and other SU colleges and departments.
 SPL’s initiatives and projects have shaped security dialogues on law and policy since 2003.